naveenkerati/naveenkerati/README.md

-### Hi!
+# About me
 I'm NAVEEN KERATI
 ---
 - ⚡Senior DevOps Engineer based in DALLAS, TEXAS.
-- 🤔I'm interested in Orchestration, DevOps, Security, Data management, Data architecture, and Software Engineering.
+- I'm interested in Orchestration, DevOps, Security, Data management, Data architecture, and Software Engineering.
 - 🧙‍♀️🔮 I'm currently exploring HL7 and AI and machine learning to enhance my skills in healthcare IT.

 ### My Skills